CardiacModelling/BenNevisBenchmark/README.md

 # A `nevis`-based benchmark framework for optimisers

+This repository provides a benchmark whose results are presented in the paper:
+"**Where’s Ben Nevis?
+A 2D optimisation benchmark with 957,174 local optima based on Great Britain terrain data**" by Yuhang Wei, Michael Clerx, Gary R. Mirams, (2024)

+This benchmark uses the [nevis](https://github.com/CardiacModelling/BenNevis) package which turns [Ordnance Survey Terrain 50 data](https://www.ordnancesurvey.co.uk/products/os-terrain-50) into a linearly interpolated surface for optimisation problems.

 ## Reproducing the figures and tables in the paper

 Tested on Ubuntu 22.04.3 LTS with Python 3.10.12.